 The solenoid manifold is secured onto the Shocker body using a pair of 4-40 x 1/4" button head screws, which accept a 1/16" allen wrench for removal.
 The solenoid itself is attached to the top of the manifold using a pair of specialty spacer screws, which will also accept a 1/16" allen for removal, however can't be purchased at a local store.
 The spacer screws have a tall head to help support the upper circuit board.

 Note: Original 2003 model Shockers used a different style of spacer screws, which are still occasionally seen today.
-These screws were two screws in one; a hex head screw held the solenoid to the manifold, then a smaller socket head cap screw held the circuit board onto the hex screw.
-These were replaced coming into 2004 since assembly was very difficult; the updated spacer screws are significantly easier to operate.
+These screws were two screws in one; a hex head screw held the solenoid to the manifold, with a smaller socket head cap screw holding the circuit board on top.
+These were replaced coming into 2004 since assembly was very difficult; the updated spacer screws are significantly easier to operate and were used throughout the rest of the Shocker and Nerve lifetimes.

 When reinstalling solenoid spacer screws, DO NOT overtighten them into the manifold.
 The threads are very fine and will easily strip out if you torque the screws too hard.
 Overtightening screws in the marker is never a good idea, and will be extremely easy to cause damage in this case.
 A stripped solenoid manifold cannot be fixed; it can only be replaced with a new one.